solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Materialized view overhead after update](./media/lab3_materialized_view_updated.png)

-    There is now a delta stored by the materialized view which results in `TOTAL_ROWS` being greater than `BASE_VIEW_ROWS` and `OVERHEAD_RATIO` being greater than 1.

-5. Rebuild the materialized view and check that the overhead ration went back to 1:
+The next query will demonstrate the rebuilding the materialized view.
+Performing the overhead ratio check once more will reset the view and have the overhead ratio return to 1:

     ```sql
     ALTER MATERIALIZED VIEW [wwi_perf].[mvCustomerSales] REBUILD